Baker Hughes logo

 Baker Hughes Competitive Advantage

-• Global service infrastructure
+• Global engineering and service reach

 Proof Points